lumbrjx/Auth-sys/README.md

 ﻿# Auth-sys

-A full auth system made with Fastify plugins only, typescript, and redis for session storage.
+A full auth system made with Fastify plugins only, typescript and redis for session storage.

+## Used stack

+- Fastify (Typescript)
+- Drizzle
+- Redis
+- Postgres

 ## getting started